Chapter 1. Overview of security hardening in RHEL

 1.4.
 Security controls

-Computer security is often divided into three distinct master categories, commonly referred to as
+Computer security is often divided into three distinct main categories, commonly referred to as

 These three broad categories define the main objectives of proper security implementation.
 Within these controls are sub-categories that further detail the controls and how to implement them.